What Is Silk?

 Caring For Silk After Washing

-Steaming is our first choice when it comes to removing wrinkles from silk.
-Hang the item up and steam from the inside out, taking care to move quickly if you’re touching the fabric.
-You may also hold the steamer a few inches away from the material, which is helpful for tricky areas like shoulders.
-When using an iron, always select the coolest setting.
-Be sure to turn the clothing inside out and place a towel between the silk and the iron.
-Always use the lowest temperature setting and keep the iron moving to help prevent the scorching or burning of the silk.
-Do not spray silk when ironing, as this can cause damage from the heat.
+Steaming is our favorite method for removing wrinkles from silk.
+Hang the garment and steam from the inside out, moving quickly to avoid touching the fabric with the steamer head.
+For tricky areas like shoulders, hold the steamer a few inches away for a few seconds.
+If using an iron, choose the coolest setting, turn the clothing inside out, and place a towel between the silk and the iron.
+Always keep the iron moving and avoid spraying, as heat can cause damage.

 To store your silks, place them in breathable cotton bags, not plastic, to reduce humidity.
 Lay pieces flat or hang them on wide or padded hangers in a cool, dry place.